UNODC and The Open University are partnering to support anti-corruption, integrity and ethics education in universities

 This course was designed by the Open Justice Centre and UNODC and is hosted by The Open University.

 To promote high quality anti-corruption, integrity and ethics education

 At the end of the course there is an optional knowledge assessment.
 This is a great way to check your understanding of what you have learned in this course and a chance to obtain your Open University digital badge.
 Full details on the assessment and the badge are given in the Conclusion section.

 This course has been designed for 5 hours study, but you can complete the course at your own pace, and you can re-visit it any time.

-This course offers a supportive and accessible gateway to getting the most from the integrity and ethics resources which UNODC has developed.
+Getting the most from the anti-corruption, integrity and ethics resources